VMjack64/SOC-Homelab/PART12.md

 To get started with things, I referred back to the Aurora documentation, reading through [the chapter on creating responses](https://aurora-agent-manual.nextron-systems.com/en/latest/usage/responses.html), as well as [the chapter on custom signatures and IoCs](https://aurora-agent-manual.nextron-systems.com/en/latest/usage/custom-signatures.html).
 From there, I looked at examples across the readings, Aurora Lite's base rules under `signatures/sigma-rules`, and Aurora's `response-sets` directory, which not only helped provide clarity on knowledge gaps such as response options, but also served as helpful templates for my own rules; Section 10 provides a link to the [sigma specification](https://github.com/SigmaHQ/sigma-specification?tab=readme-ov-file), which includes the full rule structure and the full list of options that can be specified.

---There, I found that not only can I add my custom rules under the  directory--

 Once I've gotten a grasp on everything I need to know about sigma rules and responses, I went to work on crafting my rules.
 In addition to the downloaded Apollo binary detection rule, I want another rule that detects the malicious binary being executed and responds by killing the process, then removing said binary.
 This rule will act as a safeguard should the download rule fail.
 I constructed this rule first, which looks like this:
 ![](/screenshots/300.png)